 - mobile phones have made an appearance.

-- The cash crops have changed rattan, attempts at clove cultivation had largely failed.
-The demand for gaharu or agarwood resin for patchouli had imperilled and there has been an attempt at cacao cultivation.
+- The cash crops have changed rattan, became the main source of cash income but the resource was been vastly overexploited, then attempts at clove cultivation largely failed.
+The demand for gaharu or agarwood resin had imperiled supplies.
+Finally, there was an attempt at cacao cultivation.

 Attempts at maintaining Siberut’s Unique Biosphere